Research

 None of this is clean.

-Sakana AI’s AI Scientist[6], which automates the entire scientific discovery loop — hypothesis generation, experiment design, code execution, paper writing, peer review — got a paper accepted at an ICLR workshop in 2025.
+Sakana AI’s AI Scientist[6], which automates the entire scientific discovery loop (hypothesis generation, experiment design, code execution, paper writing, peer review), got a paper accepted at an ICLR workshop in 2025.
 This was treated as a milestone.
 It was also treated as concerning, for reasons that don’t get discussed enough: 42% of its experiments failed due to coding errors, and it frequently misclassified established concepts as novel because it lacks the tacit knowledge of what the field already knows.
-The question of what happens when conferences are hit with a firehose of fifteen-dollar papers is not rhetorical.
+The question of what happens when conferences are hit with a firehose of machine-generated submissions that costs nearly nothing to produce is not rhetorical.
 The economics of knowledge production are changing faster than the norms around it.

 Vannevar Bush got the dream right and the direction wrong